 Also known as:

-3D Mammography detects 41% more invasive breast cancers and reduces false positives (false alarms) by up to 40%.
-A breakthrough in the early detection of Breast Cancer.
+Digital breast tomosynthesis, also known as 3D mammography, detects 41% more invasive breast cancers and reduces false positives (false alarms) by up to 40%.

 Request a mammogram appointment ›

 Providence offers care for women who cannot afford it through the Oregon Breast and Cervical Cancer Program (BCCP).
 BCCP helps low-income, uninsured and medically underserved women gain access to lifesaving screening programs for early detection of breast and cervical cancers.

 Funding for this program is provided by the Susan G. Komen for the Cure Oregon and SW Washington Affiliate and the Centers for Disease Control and Prevention.
 For more information and eligibility requirements, please call the BCCP Toll-Free HOTLINE: 877-255-7070.

 In addition, Providence Medford Medical Center offers financial support for the cost of mammograms for women who qualify for assistance through The Sister Therese Kohles Fund.
 Please ask the scheduler for information when making your appointment.